Beech Tree Class Blog 2020-2021

 READING TIP: The children who make the best progress with their reading often have two things in common... they read for pleasure and also experience regular 'book chat' with an adult.
 Discussing vocabulary and comprehension (e.g. "How do you think the character is feeling?"...
 "Why do you think the character did that?"...
 "What do you think will happen next?") can make a huge difference!

 Feel free to contact me via the school office if there's anything else I can do to support your child's learning!

 Spellings - Children will be given spellings each Friday and tested the following Thursday.
 They can access the weekly spellings on our Spelling App by logging in on this page and clicking on 'Year 4'.

 Maths/English - Children will be given a piece of homework every Friday.
 This must be completed and handed in by the following Thursday.

-Reading books will be changed on Fridays and children with shorter books will be given two to read.
+Reading books will be changed on Mondays and children with shorter books will be given two to read.
 Children should bring their reading book to school each day and hand it in.
+This year, reading records will stay in school over the weekend.
 Please remember to record all your child's reading and sign their red reading record each time they read to an adult or independently.
 Children are expected to read at least 3 times a week, however those who make outstanding progress often read 5 or more times!
 Regular and extra reading may just impress enough for a house point!

 Children should aim to be fluent in all their times tables by the end of Year 4.
 Websites to help them with this are listed below: